 Antioxidants, immunostimulants, anti-inflammatory, protects the liver, antibacterial, antioxytocic, sarsasapogenin, steroidal saponins¹ essential oils, asparagine, arginine, tyrosine, flavonoids (kaempferol, quercetin, and rutin), resin, and tannin.
 Vitamins A, B1, B2, C, E, Mg, P, Ca, Fe, and folic acid.

 (Disclaimer) Shoots of Asparagus officinalis: Used as vegetable.
 High potassium content may benefit those with Lupus.
 Asparagus is used to treat urinary tract infections, joint pain (rheumatism), hormone imbalances, constipation, AIDS, cancer, and preventing stones in the kidney.
 4 Diuretic and a laxative.
+Studies have also shown asparagus to control blood sugar by improving insulin secretion.

 Roots of Asparagus cochinchinensis: In Ayurvedic formulations, asparagus root is used to regulate the hormones, menstrual cramps, and is known as an aphrodisiac.
 In TCM (Tian Men Dong), asparagus root is a powerful lung tonic to help with breathing, remove toxins from respiratory tract.
 It's also used to alleviate dry skin.
 Clears the lungs, moistens dry coughs.